adcimon/cheatsheets/ffmpeg/ffmpeg.md

 * [`-to`](http://ffmpeg.org/ffmpeg-all.html#Main-options) specifies the end time, `-to` and `-t` are mutually exclusive and `-t` has priority.
 * [`-c`](http://ffmpeg.org/ffmpeg-all.html#Main-options) copy copies the first video, audio, and subtitle bitstream from the input to the output file without re-encoding them.
 This won't harm the quality and make the command run within seconds.

-### Speed up/Slow down [:link:](https://trac.ffmpeg.org/wiki/How%20to%20speed%20up%20/%20slow%20down%20a%20video)
+### Speed up/Slow down

+This section focuses on [how to change the speed of a video](https://trac.ffmpeg.org/wiki/How%20to%20speed%20up%20/%20slow%20down%20a%20video).

-Change the speed of a video stream using the [setpts](http://ffmpeg.org/ffmpeg-all.html#setpts_002c-asetpts) video filter.
+Change the speed of a video stream using the [setpts](http://ffmpeg.org/ffmpeg-all.html#setpts_002c-asetpts) video filter (requires re-encoding).
 ```
 ffmpeg -i <input> -vf "setpts=1.0*PTS" <output>
 ```